 What is the hiring process?

-First you will need to fill out an application by following the above “apply now” link.
+First, you will need to fill out an application by following the above “apply now” link.
 If we have openings for the weeks you are available, a Director will contact you.
 All JCs will have up to three video interviews with our Directors.
-All interviews take place over Skype and last up to one hour each.
+All interviews take place over Zoom/video chat and last up to one hour each.
 If accepted, you will need to fill out all of MCW’s staff forms to complete employment.

 What’s the difference between Junior Counselors and Senior Counselors?

-Junior Counselors have many of the same requirements and responsibilities of Senior Staff.
-There are a few main differences:
+Junior Counselors have the same requirements and responsibilities of Senior Staff.
+The campers don’t know the difference between JCs and Senior Counselors.
+This distinction is for staff and paperwork.
+There are a couple of main differences:

-- JCs typically work with our youngest age groups, Cubs (K-1st grade) and Blazers (2nd and 3rd grade).
+- JCs primarily work with our youngest age groups, Cubs (K-1st grade) and Blazers (2nd and 3rd grade).
 We also have an office position available for one Junior Counselor.

 - JCs need to acquire a work permit.
 Even if they have had another job, they need a work permit specifically for Mountain Camp Woodside.
 Forms and info can be found here »

 No, we are flexible.
 You can work parts of the summer or even parts of the day.
-We do prioritize people who work more of the summer.
+The more you can work, the more likely we will be able to hire you.
 For example, if you can only work 2 weeks, we would need to find someone else to cover the other 6 weeks.
+However, it does work out for some counselors to work as little as one or two weeks.
 We do have a lot of people who work partial summers.
 It is harder for us to give days off during the week, as we would not have anyone that could fill your position for a day.

 Yes, we ask all of our JCs to come to staff training.
-For those that can’t make it, we will do a mid-summer training on a Saturday.
+For those that can’t make it, we plan to do a mid-summer training on a Saturday and/or supplement it with video training.

 Yes, all staff are required to be first aid and CPR certified.
 We do offer a class (that you would need to pay for) during our staff training.
 You can obtain this certification on your own.
 Here is a list of accepted certifications: